Joanne Cardsley: Snaring Joe Roscoe

 The story also made way for Hollyoaks writers to develop Joanne's main friendship with fellow scheming character James Nightingale (Gregory Finnegan).
 Joanne explains her want of Joe; and James reveals he wants to steal Scott Drinkwell's (Ross Adams) boyfriend John Paul McQueen (James Sutton).
 The duo team up and place a bet on who can snare their potential love interests away from their partners first.
 Leskovac was happy to work alongside Finnegan on the story because she had previously worked on other projects with him.
 She explained that he is a "phenomenal actor" who prompts her to elevate her performance in scenes.
 She thought the characters were "brilliant" together, adding "aside from the naughtiness, you'll be seeing a softer side to both characters.
 It's nicer than dismissing Joanne as a bunny boiler - she's a hopeless romantic really."

 James decides to help Joanne steal Joe from Mercedes.
 He causes Joanne's car to break-down and telephones Joe's mechanic firm for assistance.
 The plan fails to get Joanne and Joe alone together and he rethinks his strategy when he finds evidence of Mercedes being linked to a drug deal.
 James reports Mercedes and she is arrested.
 Joe is upset following the revelation Mercedes has lied to him and Joanne decides to take advantage of the situation.
 Callaghan told Ellis that his character is in a "fragile" and "vulnerable" position and he likes the attention Joanne gives him and is even aware she is attracted to him.
 Joanne kisses Joe and he responds positively embracing her.
 The actor added that Joanne appears normal in comparison to Mercedes, even though Hollyoaks viewers knew different.
 He believed that despite a single kiss, Joanne would quickly presume they would begin a serious relationship.
-Joanne is concerned to learn Mercedes could potentially be released from custody and worries how it will effect her plan to snare Joe.
+Joanne is concerned to learn Mercedes could potentially be released from custody and worries how it will affect her plan to snare Joe.
 Callaghan was unsure of the story, noting that if Joe were behaving in Joanne's manner the audience would perceive it as "quite predatory".
 He added "however, men can be vulnerable, too!
 Joe's weak, so he's looking for comfort and safety - and Joanne totally takes advantage of that."
 Leskovac told Soaplife's Sally Brockaway that her character feels guilty that Mercedes in prison, but James is like the "devil on her shoulder" constantly encouraging her.
 Joe decides to begin a romance with Joanne and proceedings move along quickly.
 Joe even gives Joanne a key to his home.
 Mercedes is released from prison and she begs Joe for another chance.
 He decides to break-up with Joanne in favour of his fiancée.
-Joanne then decides to try and steal Joe back.
+Joanne then decides to try to steal Joe back.